-In the course of the past decades the role of entanglement has evolved into a genuine quantum resource utilized in various quantum communication and computation protocols [1-4].
-This evolution is supported by the formidable progress that has been made on the techniques of generating entanglement in practice.
-Inevitable and inescapable noise together with imperfections present in every real experiment may, however, degrade the intended entangled state.
-Being able to measure the entanglement content becomes important, since any amount of entanglement can be harnessed in nonclassical tasks [5, 6].
-Although several theoretical measures have been developed for this purpose [7, 8], realizing them in practice remains challenging in general.
-The reason is that typically these measures of entanglement contain rather involved, even unphysical, operations or are non-linear functions of the state.
+In the course of the past decades, the role of entanglement has evolved into a genuine quantum resource utilized in various quantum communication and computation protocols [1-5].
+This evolution has been supported by the formidable progress made on the techniques of generating entanglement in practice.
+Inevitable and inescapable noise, together with imperfections present in every real experiment, may, however, degrade the intended entangled state.
+Being able to detect and measure the entanglement content becomes important since any amount of entanglement can be harnessed in non-classical tasks [6, 7].
+Although several theoretical measures have been developed for this purpose [5, 8], realizing them in practice remains challenging in general.
+The reason is that typically these measures of entanglement contain rather involved, even unphysical, operations or are nonlinear functions of the state.

-One of the most widely used measure of entanglement is the so-called concurrence [9], which in the case of two qubits in a pure state takes a particularly simple form.
-Despite the mathematical simplicity, the task of quantifying the value of concurrence of an unknown two-qubit pure state using only a single measurement set-up of a fixed projection-valued measure (PVM) has been shown to be impossible [10].
+One of the most widely used measures of entanglement is the so-called concurrence [9], which in the case of two qubits in a pure state takes a particularly simple form.
+Despite the mathematical simplicity, the task of quantifying the value of concurrence of an unknown two-qubit pure state using only a single measurement set-up of a fixed normalized projection-valued measure (PVM) is impossible [10].
 Nevertheless, several different procedures circumventing this impossibility have been reported that exploit collective measurements done with simultaneous copies of the state [11-14] or utilize the curious relation between concurrence and two-particle interference [15].
-Furthermore, measurements of concurrence that rely on relaxing the aforementioned PVM-criterion have been developed [16, 17].
+Furthermore, measurements of concurrence that rely on relaxing the aforementioned PVM-criterion have been developed [16-18].